 What are the results of medical negligence?

 The results of medical negligence range from a few days of pain and suffering to disability or death.
-Personal injury is a direct result of medical negligence, and compensation claims match the suffering caused.
+Personal injury is a direct result of the negligence, and compensation claims match the suffering caused.

-A missed fracture in A&E as a medical negligence claim
+A missed fracture in A&E negligence claim

 The three areas are: